 Congratulations!
 You have your first year done and are moving on an exciting path.
 In your sophomore year, it is important to study hard and stay “on track.”
 You know that engineering programs are difficult, but worth the effort.
 GPA matters.
 Evaluate your first-year experience and make appropriate adjustments in study habits, time management and planning.
 Continue to read electronic communications to ensure that you don’t miss out on any opportunities.

 - Engage in Undergraduate Research and Entrepreneurship.
 Learn more about our signature programs, such as FURI- research faculty working in an area that interests you.
 Join EPICS to make a difference in the community using engineering skills you gained and to gain more!
 Have an entrepreneurial spirit?
-Get your idea launched or lend your support by joining the Fulton Schools Star-up Center or other programs.
+Get your idea launched or lend your support by joining the Entrepreneurship + Innovation @ Fulton Schools or other programs.

 - Be an active participant in a student organization.
 Take on a leadership role or work on a committee; it will help give you valuable experience and a good resume builder.